-The goal of the 2020-2025 Strategic Plan is to implement capital improvements and a level of service which can be sustained for the foreseeable future.
-While Proposition 1 allows for substantial growth in fixed-route service, the unprecedented growth rate in DAL will eventually challenge our ability to deliver both services.
-Studying our existing circumstances and developing a Long-Range DAL plan as soon as possible is essential.
+The potential long-term economic realities related to COVID-19 loom large in every conversation regarding funding.
+While our intent is to move forward cautiously, the goal of the 2021-2026 Strategic Plan is to implement capital improvements and a level of service which can be sustained for the foreseeable future.
+While Proposition 1 allowed for substantial growth in fixed-route service, the unprecedented growth rate in DAL will eventually challenge our ability to deliver both services.
+Studying our existing circumstances and developing a Long-Range DAL plan is possible is essential.

 Another significant expense is the replacement of our failing radio communications, computer automated dispatch, vehicle location, automated passenger counters and on-board annunciation systems.
 Communications between dispatch and our vehicles is critically important and expensive to replace.
+A new radio system has been procured and is pending installation and testing